 Change doesn’t happen alone.
 That’s why United Way of the Lewis and Clark Area is dedicated to building partnerships and collaborations that take on the big issues in Jefferson, Broadwater, and Lewis and Clark counties.
 We work with nonprofits, businesses, cities, counties, and community members like you to study the issues our neighbors face and come up with innovative solutions to help them lead their best lives.

-No matter what community you visit, United Way is dedicated to four areas of focus: health, education, financial stability, and meeting basic needs of every person.
+No matter what community you visit, United Way is dedicated to four areas of focus: health, education, financial stability, and meeting the basic needs of every person.
 The priorities set by our communities determine how we tackle the issues that cause our neighbors hardship.

 Meet our Team

 Emily has lived in Montana her whole life.
 She and her husband, Mike, raised their children in Helena, participating in a number of extracurricular activities such as Boy Scouts and sports.
-Emily’s background includes a formal education in culinary arts, sociology, and public relations, and she’s currently pursuing a Master’s degree in Public Administration.
-Her nonprofit experience includes working at Montana Youth Homes, Rocky Mountain Development Council, and Florence Crittenton as well as volunteering for other nonprofit organizations.
+Emily’s background includes a formal education in culinary arts, sociology, and public relations, and she has a Master’s degree in Public Administration.
+Her nonprofit experience includes working at Montana Youth Homes, Rocky Mountain Development Council, and Florence Crittenton Home as well as volunteering for other nonprofit organizations.
 Though she enjoyed her last position with the State of Montana, Emily is glad to return to the nonprofit sector and work with other nonprofits to make meaningful change happen in the tri-county area.
 When she is out of the office, Emily enjoys learning and trying out new hobbies by taking classes.